Summary

 Conclusion and Further Reading

-Gaussian Processes live at an unusual sweet spot in machine learning.
-They are mathematically elegant, practically useful, and philosophically honest: they return not a number but a distribution, not an answer but a belief.
-Where neural networks dazzle with scale, GPs reassure with calibration.
-Where tree-based models win on tabular heterogeneity, GPs win on smooth structured signals.
-Where MCMC is principled but slow, GPs are principled and fast — for regression at least.
+Gaussian Processes occupy an unusual position in machine learning.
+They are mathematically elegant, practically useful, and philosophically honest: they return not a number but a distribution, not an answer but a calibrated belief.
+Where neural networks excel in scale, GPs reassure with calibration.
+Where tree-based models prevail on heterogeneous tabular data, GPs prevail on smooth structured signals.
+Where MCMC is principled but slow, GPs are principled and fast, at least for regression.

-- Start with a Matérn-5/2 + ARD kernel and GPyTorch.
+- Begin with a Matérn-5/2 kernel with ARD and GPyTorch.

-- Train by maximizing the log marginal likelihood with Adam or L-BFGS.
+- Train by maximizing the log marginal likelihood using Adam or L-BFGS.

-- Use Bayesian optimization (BoTorch / Optuna / Ax) for expensive black-box functions.
+- Use Bayesian optimization (BoTorch, Optuna, or Ax) for expensive black-box functions.

 - Scale with inducing points or BBMM when N > 10,000.

-- Combine with neural nets (Deep Kernel Learning) for structured high-dimensional inputs.
+- Combine with neural networks via Deep Kernel Learning for structured high-dimensional inputs.

-- Respect the Gaussian noise assumption — if your noise is non-Gaussian, use a different likelihood or a different model.
+- Respect the Gaussian noise assumption; if the noise is non-Gaussian, use a different likelihood or a different model.

 References and Further Reading